 We’d caution against salivating about the prospect of unprecedented or aggressive discounts given that generalized desire to travel and the evolution of Walt Disney World in the last 15 years.
 Personally, I’d be shocked if Walt Disney World offers anything like the 4/3 deal or anything on par with that.

 As for timing of discounts, that largely depends upon internal projections of hotel occupancy and attendance.
-If they’re already starting to see a slowdown in bookings for 2023 or are behind trend, the deals are likely to start sooner.
+If they’re still seeing a slowdown in bookings for 2024 or are behind trend, the deals are likely to get more aggressive going forward.

 My concern is that people within the company will initially overestimate the strength and resilience of the parks & resorts.
 Walt Disney World has enjoyed an era of unprecedented prosperity–a time during which it felt like the business segment’s leaders could do no wrong.
 Even unpopular decisions were begrudgingly accepted, and Disney reaped incredible financial results.
 A decade like the last one can give rise to delusions of invincibility, and a lack of appreciation for the fickleness of consumers.